 Questions- The idea of the Federal structure of government in our Constitution was incorporated from which Constitution?

 - Both a and c

-- A federal system of governance is one that divides the powers of government between the union government and state governments.
+Explanation: A federal system of governance is one that divides the powers of government between the union government and state governments.
 The Constitution of the United States established the federal system, and it is also known as federalism.

-Additional Tips to Solve Legal Aptitude Questions
+Expert Tips to Solve CLAT Legal Aptitude

 - Decide the time you will give to this section during your examination beforehand.